 October VAERS data is out and it has a few surprises.

 Four new deaths were reported in conjunction with Gardasil.
 This is relatively high for a single month.
-But more significantly, it was the first time in which one of them was a boy.
+But more significantly, it was the first time in which .
 There are now 89 VAERS reports in which the patient died after being given a Gardasil or Cervarix vaccination.

 But even more surprising in the October VAERS data is the appearance of 217 new reports about last season’s H1N1 Flu vaccine.
 This batch of bad news lists 14 deaths and another 76 “serious” cases.
 The H1N1 Flu vaccine has now been associated with 105 deaths.

 Why, when this winter’s Flu season is in full swing, are we still learning about the last Flu season?
 The answer has two parts: (1) the new reports are not from the US and (2) they took a long time to get here.

 Each of these new reports states in its write-up that it was sent by the manufacturer on August 25 of this year and involves a patient in a “foreign country” (but does not say which).
 You can find these reports for yourself by searching for “25 August 2010” in the Write-up Symptom field.

 What can we learn about these reports?
 I wanted to find out when these vaccinations were given so I made a graph of the vaccination dates, by month.
 On the left is a graph of the new reports and on the right is a graph of the previous H1N1 data.

 The new reports follow the same pattern as existing data, which peaks at the start of the winter Flu season.
 But notice that the new data is shifted by half a year and peaks in April!